Science Communication & Bionics

 Companies and universities are also having to face the challenge of reconfiguring their old public relations activities into new public engagement strategies which promote Corporate Social Responsibility and bring publics into the research process.

-Our Science Communication & Bionics students will be able to enter many careers in the following areas:
+The future Science Communicators we are training will be able to enter many careers in the following areas:

 - Public relations departments in universities, extramural research institutes, government organisations or companies

 - Communications offices in NGOs, unions and lobby groups